 Note: The Bethesda Evangelical Church is on private property.
 Please respect it and no trespassing.

-I didn’t see them that evening, nor did I see them on the two subsequent trips I made to watch for their arrival.
+In the handful of trips I’ve made to visit the area, I can say I’ve never spotted the ghostly figure.
 Maybe they finally found the peace they were denied while alive.
 I certainly hope so.